cdapio/cdap/cdap-docs/introduction/source/index.rst

        - Write a configuration file, saving it to ``example/resources/adapter-config.json``::

           {
-              "description": "Periodically reads Stream data and writes it to a TimePartitionedFileSet", "template": "ETLBatch",
+              "description": "Periodically reads stream data and writes it to a TimePartitionedFileSet", "template": "ETLBatch",
               "config": {
                   "schedule": "*/5 * * * *",